Suicide Risk and Prevention for Kentucky Nurses

 GATEKEEPER TRAINING PROGRAMS

 Gatekeeper training (GKT) is one of the most widely used suicide prevention strategies.
 It involves training people who are not necessarily clinicians to be able to identify individuals experiencing suicidality and refer them to appropriate services.
-GTK improves people’s knowledge, skills, and confidence in helping those who experience suicidal ideation and enhances positive beliefs about the efficacy of suicide prevention (Hawgood et al., 2023).
+GTK improves people’s knowledge, skills, and confidence in helping those who experience suicidal ideation and enhances positive beliefs about the efficacy of suicide prevention (Hawgood et al., 2022).

-One example of gatekeeper training, QPR, involves three steps—Questions, Persuade, and Refer—that can be learned in as little as two hours (Purdue University, 2022).
+One example of gatekeeper training, QPR, involves three steps—Questions, Persuade, and Refer—that can be learned in as little as two hours (Purdue University, 2025).

 THE AMERICAN RESCUE PLAN ACT OF 2021

 The American Rescue Plan Act of 2021 includes over $3 billion to support improved mental health care.
 The bill includes $50 million to support and promote the mental health of healthcare professionals.
 Without having a basic understanding of the issues involved in the mental health of nurses, interventions will not be effective unless leaders undertake a fundamental transformation of nurses’ work environments to mitigate stressors and restore the joy in doing the work of nursing.
-A nursing workforce that is supported, safe, and healthy will provide many benefits to our society (Lee & Friese, 2021).
+A nursing workforce that is supported, safe, and healthy will provide many benefits to our society (Lee & Friese, 2021; ONS, 2022).

 HEAR PROGRAM FOR NURSES